luxonis/depthai-docs-website/source/pages/calibration.rst

 .. note::

-   All non-modular OAK devices devices are calibrated before shipment.
+   All non-modular OAK devices are calibrated before shipment.
 It is not required to (re-)calibrate any of these, but for PCBA-only models like OAK-D-IoT-75, OAK-D-IoT-40, OAK-D-CM4, OAK-D-CM3, OAK-D-PCBA it can be desirable to do so if the depth quality degrades from mounting the PCBA (into an enclosure).

-For the modular camera editions of DepthAI (`OAK-FFC-3P <https://docs.luxonis.com/projects/hardware/en/latest/pages/DM1090.html>`__ and `DepthAI RaspberryPi Hat <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1094.html>`__) it is necesssary to do a stereo camera calibration after mounting the cameras in the baseline/configuration for your application.
+For the modular camera editions of DepthAI (`OAK-FFC-3P <https://docs.luxonis.com/projects/hardware/en/latest/pages/DM1090.html>`__ and `DepthAI RaspberryPi Hat <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1094.html>`__) it is necessary to do a stereo camera calibration after mounting the cameras in the baseline/configuration for your application.

 Below is a quick video showing the (re-) calibration of the `OAK-D <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1098OAK.html>`__.